 - Upgrade your Mac to Ventura from an external drive: Download the Installation File > find it in the Applications > copy it to an external drive > on the external drive, create an alias to that Installation File > copy the Alias to the MacBookPro > Double click on the Alias to the Installation File to install.

 - Store the large media like the videos, photos, music, etc. to your iPhone, iPad, external drive using MacX MediaTrans.

-While macOS Monterey is not officially released, Apple has released macOS Monterey public beta for early users to upgrade and test.
+While macOS Ventura is not officially released, Apple has released macOS Ventura public beta for early users to upgrade and test.
 If you already have the macOS public beta installed, just head to System Preferences > Software Updates and download the latest version away.
-If you don't know how to update Big Sur to macOS 12 Monterey public beta, here is how:
+If you don't know how to update Big Sur to macOS 13 Ventura public beta, here is how.

 - On your Mac, head to beta.apple.com in Safari.

 - Sign in with your Apple ID and select macOS on the Guide for Public Betas page.

 - Scroll down under the Get Started section and click Enroll in your Mac.